 It is not enough to just throw down cards and say, “Tell me about me and Jack’s relationship”.
 You must make sure that you’re covering everything you wish to know about whether that’s Jack’s feelings, the influence of his mother, what Jack thinks about you, everything.

 Again, this is why having the right spread comes in handy.
 If you have got the right Tarot spread, you can cover all of your basis and find out what it is you are dying to know.

 Sometimes, you may want to know a lot which means that you might have to do a couple of pulls or several spreads.
 It may sound like a lot of effort, but it is much better to answer your questions with several spreads in one session than it is to half do a reading, run off into the sunset, forget it, then wish you had read on Jack’s intentions and the level of commitment he wants to bring to the relationship (The Love Tarot Spread e-book has spreads for both of these concerns, you can check it out here).

-Finally, if you would really like to advance your ability to read Tarot, then you can sign up below to get weekly Tarot tips, new posts like this one and special promotions only available to subscribers directly in your inbox!
+Finally, if you would really like to advance your ability to read Tarot, then you can sign up below to get the free Predictive Tarot Meanings e-guide.
+Its free and instantly downloadable on mobile, tablet and computer!

 Cards used in this post are The Rider Waite Smith Tarot deck published by U.S Games.

 Divinationandfortunetelling.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com